Breast Augmentation in the Toronto Area

 Once he has made the incision, he creates a pocket within your breast tissue.
 Depending on your preferences, this may be above or below your chest muscle.
 He then adds the implant.
 While silicone implants are added whole, saline implants are inserted empty and filled once they’re in place, enabling your surgeon to use a relatively small incision.
 He evaluates the implants for symmetry before closing the incisions.

-How Long Does It Take to Recover From Breast Augmentation?
+How Long Does It Take To Recover From Breast Augmentation?

 Today’s techniques allow for a relatively comfortable and brief recuperation after breast augmentation.
 It’s important to carefully follow your surgeon’s directions for caring for yourself after surgery.
 You will also likely need to wear a soft surgical bra as your surgeon recommends.